DynFOA: Generating First-Order Ambisonics with Conditional Diffusion for Dynamic and Acoustically Complex 360-Degree Videos

 \firstsection{Introduction}

-Spatial audio is a cornerstone of immersion in Virtual Reality (VR) and 360-degree media, allowing users to perceive sound with realistic direction, distance, and environmental context \cite{begault20003}.
-Unlike conventional stereo audio, spatial audio aligns the auditory environment with visual cues, enabling a coherent perceptual scene.
-However, generating high-fidelity, physically plausible spatial audio remains challenging.
-Realistic spatial audio requires not only precise synchronization with visual events but also accurate 3D localization of sound sources, realistic modeling of occlusion, reflections, and reverberation, and adaptation to the listener’s head orientation in real time \cite{brungart2002near}.
+Immersion in Virtual Reality (VR) relies not just on visual fidelity but on the seamless alignment of auditory cues with complex physical environments \cite{begault20003}.
+While current visual rendering has reached unprecedented levels of realism \cite{kerbl20233d}, generating spatially and physically plausible audio in VR remains a critical bottleneck \cite{chen2020soundspaces}.
+Unlike traditional audio channels \cite{morgado2018self}, spatial audio, e.g., First-Order Ambisonics (FOA), requires going beyond simple stereo alignment, which demands accurate 3D localization of dynamic sound sources and faithful modeling of complex environmental acoustics, such as occlusion, reflections, and reverberation \cite{NEURIPS2024_32cf311e}, adapting instantly to the listener’s head orientation and human perception.

-A major limitation in existing works is the under-utilization of the rich geometric and semantic information available in 360-degree video for audio rendering.
-Many methods, such as some FOA-based approaches or hybrid audio-visual models, focus primarily on sound source localization without modeling how the surrounding environment shapes the sound field.
-For instance, OmniAudio \cite{liuomniaudio} generates FOA audio but assumes static, context-free sound sources, while Sonic4D \cite{xie2025sonic4d} estimates 3D positions but outputs only stereo audio, reducing immersion.
-These approaches typically neglect how environmental factors, such as moving objects, walls, or furniture, affect propagation through occlusion, reflections, and reverberation.
+In immersive 360-degree videos, a major challenge of existing spatial audio rendering methods is their failure to fully exploit the rich geometric and semantic cues.
+Most FOA-based and hybrid audio-visual models \cite{liuomniaudio,kim2025visage,xie2025sonic4d,zhang2025visaudio} prioritize basic sound source localization, entirely overlooking how the physical environment actively shapes the acoustic field.
+The state-of-the-art methods, represented by OmniAudio \cite{liuomniaudio} and ViSAGe \cite{kim2025visage}, fail to account for real-world physical material conditions by relying on static and singular visual cues from 360-degree video in advance.
+These generation approaches often overlook the profound impact of significant spatial environmental factors, such as dynamic objects, room boundaries, and various surface materials on the propagation of sound through obstruction, reflections, and reverberation \cite{NEURIPS2024_32cf311e,chen2020soundspaces}.
 This omission results in sound fields that lack physical grounding and fail to adapt convincingly to user orientation.